-Certified Producers are responsible for all MNN studio equipment during their use or the use of their guests or crew.
-Certified Producers are responsible for the conduct of their guests and crew.
-Guests and crew members must follow applicable MNN policies and guidelines, including MNN’s Code of Conduct and Community Standards.
+Community Producers are responsible for all MNN studio equipment during their use or the use of their guests or crew.
+Producers are responsible for the conduct of their guests and crew.
+Guests and crew members must follow applicable MNN policies and guidelines, including MNN’s Code of Conduct and Community Standards and COVID-19 policy.
 All crew and guests are using MNN studios at their own risk.
 Please alert all studio guests and crew to be mindful and cautious while using MNN’s equipment and facilities.

 Editing Equipment Usage

-Certified Producers must supply their own portable hard drive for editing and saving media.
-Certified Producers may not save anything onto MNN’s local drives.
-Certified Producer media saved onto MNN’s hard drives will be deleted and not preserved for use by the community producer.
+Community Producers must supply their own portable hard drive for editing and saving media.
+Community Producers may not save anything onto MNN’s local drives.
+Producer media saved onto MNN’s hard drives will be deleted and not preserved for use by the community producer.

 External Storage Devices

 All studio reservations are assigned one MNN Staff Facilitator, who serves as the point person for the production and is the only person permitted to adjust lighting.
-Facilitators will not shoot, edit, direct or act as a crewmember on a production.
+Facilitators are not required to shoot, edit, direct or act as a crew member on a community production.

 Non-Profit Use of Facilities

-A registered non-profit organization that has IRS 501(c)(3) status can sponsor potential producers that do not permanently reside in Manhattan for the purpose of enrolling in and passing MNN’s Media Education Certification classes.
-These producers may then reserve facilities and equipment for the sole purpose of creating programming that advances the mission of the non-profit organization.
+A registered non-profit organization that has IRS 501(c)(3) status can sponsor potential producers for the purpose of enrolling in and passing MNN’s Media Education classes for the purpose of becoming a Community Producer and using MNN facilities and equipment.
+These producers may then reserve MNN facilities and equipment for the sole purpose of creating programming that advances the mission of the non-profit organization.

-MNN does not facilitate or recognize independent Certified Producer- or Sponsor-run internship programs as official MNN internship programs.
+MNN does not facilitate or recognize independent Community Producer- or Sponsor-run internship programs as official MNN internship programs.